muhtasim24/CodePathSITE-Prework/README.md

 The following **additional** features are implemented:

-- An alert is popped up on the screen when the user makes a mistake, and it tells them how many strikes they have left till they lose.
+- An alert is popped up on the screen when the user makes a mistake, and it tells them that they have made a mistake and also how many strikes they have left till they lose.

 ## Video Walkthrough (GIF)